AlienatedSoftware/Forth_Mielstone_AI_shop/README.md

 ### Existing Features

 - **New Account** <br>
 To access the page the user must first create a new account by clicking on the "Signup" link on the navbar or button on landing page form.
+Will receive an e-mail verification on creation.

 - **Login** <br>
 To access the page the user must use their credentials to login.
 In the case of this build there is also an option to login as a "Demo User" or "Demo Staff" which allows the user experience the application utilizing a premade account. (refer to testing section)